adoptium/aqa-tests/docs/pages/Scope.md

 Let's explore the different ways users can leverage the work being done at the AQAvit project:

 ### 1. AQAvit Verification:
 AQAvit is primarily used for verification testing of the OpenJDK builds.
-This application involves a comprehensive suite of automated tests that assess different aspects of the builds to verify their correctness and adherence to Java SE specifications.
-Key aspects covered by AQAvit verification include:
+This application involves verifying an OpenJDK build against a specific version of the test material.
+All tests must be shown to pass and the results of this automated testing must be shared publicly along with transparent reporting of any test exclusions.
+The automated tests cover a range of quality criteria including:

 - Functional Correctness: - AQAvit tests the functional correctness of the OpenJDK builds, ensuring that they execute Java applications and libraries as expected and according to the Java SE standard.